cmdcolin/dotfiles/OLD/README.md

 - Learning the ropes of command line at University of Missouri
 - Vim on MacBook pro, spending a lot of time in SSH to web servers
 - coc.nvim, very helpful
+- until 2025, used lsp-zero and neovim, also very helpful